ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 import Italic from '@ckeditor/ckeditor5-basic-styles/src/italic';
 import Context from '@ckeditor/ckeditor5-core/src/context';

-// Create a watchdog for the context and pass the `Context` class with optional watchdog configuration: const watchdog = new ContextWatchdog( Context, {
+// Create a context watchdog and pass the `Context` class with optional watchdog configuration: const watchdog = new ContextWatchdog( Context, {
 	crashNumberLimit: 10
 } );

-// Initialize it with the context configuration: await watchdog.create( {
+// Initialize the watchdog with context configuration: await watchdog.create( {
-	plugins: []
+	plugins: [
+	    // ...
+	],
+	// ...
 } )

-// Add editor instances:
+// Add editor instances.
-await watchdog.add( [ {
+// You mat also use multiple `ContextWatchdog#add()` calls, each adding a single editor. await watchdog.add( [ {
 	id: 'editor1',
 	type: 'editor',